-I loved the Conversation Heart Banner that I created for Valentine’s Day, and I wanted to do something similar for the 4th of July.
-So I decided to make a Stars and Stripes Bunting.
+I loved the Conversation Heart Banner that I created for Valentine’s Day, and I wanted to make a similar garland for the 4th of July.
+So I decided to make a Stars and Stripes Bunting, and I created a free printable so you can use, it too!

 - hole punch